 Conservatory Canada is a musical institution founded in 1891 in London, Ontario.
+They are similar to the Royal Conservatory of Music, offering practical and theory examinations, a carefully graded approach to learning (levels 1-10) and high school credit for completing levels 7 or 8.
 Although it tends to be lesser known (I had only discovered Conservatory Canada after moving to Ontario in 2013) I have been impressed by their:

 - Curriculum: features more Canadian composers than the Royal Conservatory of Music and a wide variety of genres

-- Flexible exams: students have the option of partial exams (dividing the exam into two parts beginning in grade 7), may register for a “mini-lesson” with the examiner after the exam, and may play a supplementary piece of their choice which does not require pre-approval.
+- Flexible exams: students have the option of partial exams (dividing the exam into two parts beginning in grade 7), and may play a supplementary piece of their choice which does not require pre-approval.

 - Exams with digital pianos: “Digital pianos that meet specific criteria are enthusiastically endorsed for examination purposes at all grade levels”